darshanime/devkube/README.md

 ## Features

 - Use custom binaries for each component (`kube-scheduler`, `kube-api-server`, `kubelet` etc).
-  - The `variables.yml` file has links used to download the components.
+  - The `variables.yml` file has links for the components.
-  - This is useful if you are developing a new feature on Kubernetes and wish to test the change out on a real cluster
+  - This is useful if you are developing a new Kubernetes feature and wish to test the change out on a real cluster
 - Change the flags on any component
   - Update the config file for the component and run the relevant playbook to deploy the changes
 - Add new nodes